curv3d/curv/docs/language/Grammar.rst

 There are two kinds of programs.
 A source file is always interpreted as an expression.
-A command line (in the ``curv`` command line interpreter) can be an expression, an action, or a definition.
+A command line (in the ``curv`` command line interpreter) can be an expression, a statement, or a definition.

 Phrase Abstraction
 ------------------